StevenACoffman/teamboard/README.md

 + `mage generate` - will re-generate the genqlient code by doing `go generate ./...`
 + `mage install` - will build and install the teamboard application

+Or just run the go commands by hand.